Producer: Psion, 16K

 The first versions for other computers, variously called Puckman, Gobbleman and Scoffer, arrived shortly afterwards and since then new versions have been released almost every month.

 Not surprisingly, the ZX-81 did not escape the craze.
-The authors of Zuckman, from DJL Software, claimed that it as the first version of Pacman for the ZX-81.
+The authors of Zuckman, from DJL Software, claim that it is the first version of Pacman for the ZX-81.
 The game runs in 16K and is written in machine code, which gives the scrolling routines and Pacman a smooth movement.
 That is something unusual on the ZX-81, as most games flicker slightly.

 Zuckman is available for £5.95 on the 16K ZX-81 and Spectrum.
 Super Glooper is a version of Pacman, also for the 16K ZX-81, which is retailed by Sinclair Research.
 Glooper's task is slightly different from normal.
 Instead of gorging himself with power pills he has to paint the maze.
 Obviously the ghosts will not tolerate Glooper's antics - perhaps they do not like the smell of paint.
 The ghosts will try to kill Glooper as usual but if he can get round the maze and paint all the walls you have won.